For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If you're unable to apply online, particularly if you have a disability that makes the process difficult, you can call the Universal Credit helpline on 0800 328 5644.
 It's also recommended that you dial this number if you have any questions or problems with your application.

-And, if you disagree with a decision made concerning your application for Universal Credit, you can make an appeal.
+And, if you disagree with a decision made about your application for Universal Credit, you can make an appeal.

 Apply for Universal Credit »